hd-code/typescript-snippets/README.md

 Make sure to update the version number after changing a snippet.

-### Preparation
+### Tools

-Please install the dev dependencies before working on the TypeScript snippets.
+Please install the dev dependencies before working on the source code.
+To use any of the snippets in the `build/` folders no external dependencies are required.
+They can be used right away.

 ```sh
 npm ci
 ```

-### Testing

-All TypeScript snippets should be tested thoroughly.
-Tests are placed in `test/` and are executed with <https://jestjs.io/>.

-### Compile to Javascript
+### Compile `build/` files

-**Always run `npm run deploy` after editing the TypeScript snippets.**
+**Always run `npm run all` after editing anything.**

 This will perform several tasks: first it performs type checks and validates the code style.
 It then runs the tests.
 If all goes well, the Javascript files will be compiled and put into the `js/` folder together with TypeScript declaration files.
 The Javascript files will be minified as well.